Q: “What is the age requirement to attend the Formal?”

 Q: “What is a dance card, and why do you use it?”

-There are two reasons dance cards are used.
+There are three reasons dance cards are used.

 - Dance cards ensure that each student meets new people at the formal.